 Through her hard work and fame, she produced her own films, a rare instance in 1920s Hollywood.
 In 1928 she produced and starred in the hit, Sadie Thompson, where she earned a nomination for Best Actress.
 However, her next production, Queen Kelly, was a notorious disaster that left Swanson financially devastated.
 And the rise of the talkies made matters worse.
 It started well for Swanson with her first talkie (The Trespasser) becoming a hit and garnering Swanson another Best Actress nod, but the following films were all box-office failures.
 Consequently, her fame faded as the 30s and 40s passed, and Swanson was interested in Broadway, radio, and anything other than the silver screen.

-Swanson came into the limelight once more with her portrayal of White-Dwarf Starlet, Norma Desmond, in Billy Wilders classic Film Noir, Sunset Boulevard.
+Swanson came into the limelight once more with her portrayal of White-Dwarf Starlet, Norma Desmond, in Billy Wilderís classic Film Noir, Sunset Boulevard.
 This role, somewhat ironically, would be the one most audiences today remember her for.
-Although this couldíve been a huge career resurgence for Swanson, she considered the roles offered thereafter to be cheap Norma Desmonds, someone she wasnt like in real life.
-She continued working on the stage, designing clothing for middle-aged women, and living a vegetarian, sugar-free diet.
+Although this couldíve been a huge career resurgence for Swanson, she considered the roles offered thereafter to be cheap Norma Desmonds, someone she wasnít like in real life.
+She continued working on the stage, designing clothing for middle-aged women, and living on a vegetarian, sugar-free diet.

 In 1980 her biography Swanson on Swanson, ghostwritten by her final husband, William Duffy, was a commercial success and left an indelible mark on her Hollywood legacy.